Research Team

 Protex Research Focus

-Within the Protex project, Stefan focuses on the UN’s practices of protection of civilians and UN-EU and UN-AU partnerships in the field of human security.
+Within the Protex project, Stefan has focused on the UN’s practices of protection of civilians and UN-EU and UN-AU partnerships in the field of human security.

 Sofie Rose